Invalidating your insurance means you’ve submitted incorrect information to your insurer, so it’s refused your claim.

 According to the Association of British Insurers, in the event that money is stolen there must be signs of forced entry.

-For example, if someone finds your keys, traces them back to your home and uses them to gain access.
-You might be out of luck when it comes to claiming on your house insurance policy.
+For example, if someone finds your keys, traces them back to your home and uses them to gain access, your insurer might refuse your claim.

 Or if a neighbour, friend or ex-partner uses a key you’ve given them to access your home and steal things, the same applies.

-A number of insurers say they would class such an incident as an act of deception rather than as theft.
-As such, it might not be covered under a home insurance policy, though this isn’t guaranteed.
+Several insurers say they'd class such an incident as an act of deception rather than as theft.
+So it might not be covered under a home insurance policy, though this isn’t guaranteed.
 Some insurers might still pay out.

 It depends on whether your insurer believes you've taken the necessary steps to fully secure your home and fulfil your duty of care.

-Will my insurance payout if my children leave my door unlocked?
+Will my insurance payout if someone in the home leaves my door unlocked?

 Your insurer might not pay out if the door is left unlocked.
 Many home insurance policies require certain door locks to be fitted and locked when you leave the home.
-Your insurer could decline a claim if a burglary happens as a result of the locks not being used.
+Your insurer could refuse a claim if a burglary happens as a result of the locks not being used.

 What happens if I leave my house unoccupied?

 If you leave your home unoccupied for a long time (usually over 30 days) your insurer might not cover you.
 Some policies are even more restrictive in the winter months.
 This is because there's greater chance of burst pipes causing damage in unheated homes.

-If you need to leave the house unoccupied for longer than the limit outlined in your policy documents, for example you're going on a 3-month cruise, speak to your insurer and see if you can get unoccupied property insurance.
+If you need to leave the house unoccupied for longer than the limit outlined in your policy documents, speak to your insurer and see if you can get unoccupied property insurance.

 Will DIY work invalidate my house insurance?

-If you’re just putting a shelf up, that’s fine, but if you're doing any DIY work that increases the value of your home - for example getting a new extension, you should let your insurer know.
+But if you're doing any DIY work that increases the value of your home - for example getting a new extension, you should let your insurer know.

 Will getting a lodger affect my house insurance?

 Some insurers allow you to rent out part of your home to a tenant, but it could put up your annual insurance costs.
 Depending on the nature of the agreement, you might need to buy landlord insurance too.

 What happens if I over-value my contents?

-If you deliberately over-value how much your things are worth you could invalidate your home insurance.
+Over-insuring your contents can invalidate your policy.
 This is because of misrepresentation.
-There’s a risk that the insurer would have to payout more than the value of the damaged or stolen contents.
+There’s a risk that the insurer would have to pay out more than the value of the damaged or stolen contents.